danielpmorton/pyastrobee/readme.md

 - [ ] Figure out a way to move the astrobee in space (not via controlling a joint)
 - [ ] Write a script to move different joints back and forth and show which index it is
 - [ ] Get a feel for how pybullet controls robot links.
 Write helper functions to control joints
-- [ ] Completely remove the astrobee_media submodule and any reference to it?
 - [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
 - [ ] Clean up the debugging script and any files leftover from the `meshing` branch rebase that are no longer needed
 - [ ] Set up camera (see dedo)